Dog Age Calculator

 What dog breeds live the longest?+

-Longest-lived dog breeds include: Chihuahua (15–20 years), Yorkshire Terrier (13–16 years), Maltese (12–15 years), Shih Tzu (12–16 years), Dachshund (12–15 years), Pomeranian (12–16 years), and Australian Cattle Dog (12–16 years).
+Longest-lived dog breeds include the Chihuahua (15–20 years), Yorkshire Terrier (13–16 years), Maltese (12–15 years), Shih Tzu (12–16 years), Dachshund (12–15 years), Pomeranian (12–16 years), and Australian Cattle Dog (12–16 years).
 The oldest verified dog ever was Bobi, a Portuguese Rafeiro do Alentejo who reportedly reached 31 years.
 Exceptional lifespans depend on genetics, diet, exercise, and veterinary care.

 How can I estimate my dog's age if I don't know their birthday?+